timble/www.openpolice.be/README.md

-# www.openpolice.be
+# Open Police website
-A product blog about developing and iterating the Belgian Police Web Platform.
+Our open police website is a product blog about developing and iterating the Belgian Police Web Platform.
 For the people who publish content to their site and anyone else who is interested.

 ## Installation & Usage
 Assuming you already have [Bundler](http://bundler.io/) installed: